nvarner/typst-lsp/README.md

-5. If you want to install the dev version of the extension: After finishing the last step in Development Cycle, then press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>, and choose `Developer: Install Extension from Location...` and choose the the root directory for the extension.
+5. If you want to install the dev version of the extension: After finishing the last step in Development Cycle, then press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>, and choose `Developer: Install Extension from Location...` and choose the the directory for the extension: `addons/vscode/`.
 There will not be any messages, but the extension can be found in the Extensions `@installed` list.

 ### Development cycle